10Duke Scale SDK for Java

 No Matches

-10Duke Scale supports identity-based licensing for users: Users authenticate themselves and every operation tracks the users identity.
-For authentication, 10Duke Scale uses Open ID Connect (OIDC), which is an authentication framework built on OAuth 2.
+10Duke Scale supports identity-based licensing for users: users authenticate themselves and every operation tracks the users' identity.
+For authentication, 10Duke Scale uses Open ID Connect (OIDC), an authentication framework built on OAuth 2.0.
 To use identity-based licensing, you need an OIDC-based identity provider service.
 If you don't have one configured, contact 10Duke sales for options.

-The 10Duke Scale SDK for Java provides two types of OIDC authentication: Browser-based authentication and OAuth 2 "Device Authorization Grant" authentication.
-Device authentication is mostly intended for scenarios, where the device does not have browser: The user authenticates out-of-band using browser on another platform.
+The 10Duke Scale SDK for Java provides two types of OIDC authentication: browser-based authentication and OAuth 2.0 "Device Authorization Grant" authentication.
+Device authentication is primarily intended for scenarios where the device lacks a browser: the user authenticates out-of-band using a browser on another platform.
 For browser-based authentication, the client uses default OS-browser to perform the login.

 Note the following limitations: